thanasis457/Mooc-platform/README.md

 When online, though, additional benefits are added:
 By choosing universities you are planning to apply to (catered towards students) the results are going to be sorted based on the courses that users with similar preferences click on.

-Things to note:
+### Things to note:

-The project is running off Electron.
+1. The project is running off of Electron.

+2. When clicking on a course, the web page of the course is going to be opened.
+To go back press ```Ctrl or Cmd + B```

 ## Installation
 ### For windows/mac/linux: